Amaurosis fugax is a temporary loss of vision in one eye due to a lack of blood flow to the retina.

 - If you have diabetes, heart disease, or hardening of the arteries, your LDL "bad" cholesterol should be lower than 70 mg/dL.

-- Follow your doctor's treatment plans if you have high blood pressure, diabetes, high cholesterol, and heart disease.
+- Follow your doctor's treatment plans if you have high blood pressure, diabetes, high cholesterol, or heart disease.

 Your doctor may also recommend:

 - No treatment.
-You may only need regular check-ups to check the health of your carotid artery.
+You may only need regular visits to check the health of your heart and carotid arteries.

 If a large part of the carotid artery appears blocked, carotid endarterectomy surgery is done to remove the blockage.
 The decision to do surgery is also based on your overall health.